 We collect actual game results from the top Daily Fantasy Sites and run these results through our own formula to calculate the RotoGrinders Rankings.
 Our formula, explained in detail below, credits players who win the most and gives bonuses for playing a variety of sports on multiple sites.
 Our Overall Rankings update every Thursday morning and include data from the last 365 days.

 What are the requirements for an event to qualify for the RotoGrinders Rankings?

-As of 10/5/2015, we only count Tournaments and Satellites with prize pools of $10,000 or more that also have a minimum of 10 players.
+As of 10/5/2015, we only count Tournaments and Satellites with prize pools of $10,000 (this value was changed to $5,000 on 2/24/2017) or more that also have a minimum of 10 players.
 Three man leagues, heads up games, 50/50’s, doubles ups, and multipliers are among the game types that are not included in the Rankings.
 We hope to collect a more robust set of data in the future, but with current data collection limitations we can at the present time only focus on tournaments that are publicly available in the lobby.

 How Do you Calculate the Rankings?

 There are two aspects that go into the rankings:

 Your individual contest wins in the top 20% of the field and